codemod-com/docs/docs/codemod-registry/importing-codemods.md

 import TabItem from '@theme/TabItem';
 import VideoSwitcher from '../../src/components/VideoSwitcher.tsx';

-# Adding existing/new codemods to the Registry
+# Adding existing/new codemods to the registry

 This page will walk you through importing your codemods into the Codemod Registry.